 Mei Foo Farm Fest

-But look past its unassuming location, Mei Foo Farm Fest sells a decent amount of local organic vegetables like succulent eggplants and turnips as well as cauliflower in vibrant purple and orange colours.
+But look past its unassuming location, Mei Foo Farm Fest sells a decent amount of local organic vegetables, such as succulent eggplants, turnips, and cauliflower in vibrant purple and orange colours.

 You can also find some dry goods and natural home products.

-At a recent market day (a few days before Lunar New Year) in January, there were also cooking workshops on how to make traditional turnip cakes from fresh ingredients.
+Occasionally there are cooking and craft workshops.
+For example, a few days before Lunar New Year there was a workshop on how to make traditional turnip cakes from fresh ingredients.

 The New Territories